lespoupeesrusses/MTP_LMS/README-EN.md

 ```

-Once connected it's possible to get values from the LMS or to attribute them using scorm.set(key, value) or scorm.get(key).
+Once connected it's possible to set/get values from the LMS, using scorm.set(key, value) or scorm.get(key).

-## Communication LMS's specific features
+## Communication with LMS's specific features

 You can interact with the LMS to mark the module as completed, to note a score and/or post in the community.

 We make available the file `mtp_lms.js` which does the connection between the LMS and your module.

-It is available here : https://github.com/semiodesign/MTP_LMS
+It is available here: https://github.com/semiodesign/MTP_LMS

-Two methods are available :
+Two methods are available:

-> `createCommunityPost` owns an object as a variable.
-This objects can have for attributes :
+> `createCommunityPost` take an object as a variable.
+This object can have these attributes:

 - `community_group_id`, integer, optional
-  - If the `community_group_id` isn't filled, the post is created on the user's profile and visible by his friends.
+  - If the `community_group_id` isn't filled, the post is created on the user's profile and is visible by his friends.
   - In the case of a `community_group_id` filled, the post is related to the relevant group.
 - `content`, string, optional
   - The text content of the post which will appear in the community.
 - `image`, string, optional
   - An image linked to the post.
-It has to be converted into string base64.
+It has to be converted into a base64 string.
-  - We recommend you to use toDataURL() (cf: https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) to do it.
+  - We recommend the use of toDataURL() (cf: https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) to do it.
 - `callback`, function, optional
-  - The name of the function which will process dates returned by the LMS.
+  - The name of the function which will process datas returned by the LMS.

 > `moduleWon` takes an object as a variable.
 This object can have for attributes:

-- `success`, boolean, require
+- `success`, boolean, required
   - Save the module as succeeded or not for the current user.
 - `callback`, function, optional
   - Name of the function which will process datas returned by the LMS.